Angel2526/Ecommerce-Sales-Dashboard/README.md

-# Ecommerce Sales Dashboard | Power BI
+# Ecommerce Sales Dashboard | Power BI 📊

 ## Overview

-This Power BI dashboard provides a comprehensive analysis of ecommerce sales, offering insights into sales performance, customer behavior, and product trends.
-The interactive visualizations enable stakeholders to make data-driven decisions to optimize sales strategies and improve customer satisfaction
+* This Power BI dashboard provides a comprehensive analysis of ecommerce sales 📊, offering insights into sales performance 📈, customer behavior 🛒, and product trends 🛍️.
+The interactive visualizations enable stakeholders to make data-driven decisions to optimize sales strategies and improve customer satisfaction 🎯.*

 ## Learnings